artela-network/artela-docs/docs/develop/guides/erc20-contract/index.md

 ### 2.1.
 Add a Smart Contract

-Our contract depends on `@openzeppelin/contracts`, install first
+Install the required dependency `@openzeppelin/contracts`:

 ```shell
 npm install @openzeppelin/contracts
 ```

-Within the `contracts` directory of your project, create your smart contract source files with a `.sol` extension.
+Within the `contracts` directory, create your smart contract source files with a `.sol` extension.

 #### 2.1.1. create a `ArtToken.sol` file